shukla-ashutosh4/ai-agent-challenge/README.md

 The agent is currently able to perform its core loop of analyzing, generating, and testing code.
 However, it struggles with the **self-correction phase**.

 - ✅ **What Works:**
-  The agent successfully reads the PDF and CSV, sends the data to the Groq API, and generates an initial Python parser.
+  The agent successfully reads the PDF and CSV, sends the data to the Gemini API, and generates an initial Python parser.

 - ⚠️ **What Needs Improvement:**
   The generated code often fails to extract the transaction data correctly, resulting in an empty DataFrame.
 While the agent correctly identifies this failure, its attempts to fix the code are currently unsuccessful, leading it to exhaust its attempts.